The use of flexible pick and place robots makes the flow-wrapping machine compact.

 - Future security through sustainable packaging materials

 The baked goods manufacturer’s Flowpacker consists of four machine frames.
 The biscuits move directly from production into the flow-wrapping machine.
 First, they are subjected to quality control with the help of an incident light scanner.
 The Schubert image processing system identifies only faultless products for picking, and the faulty goods are simply ejected downstream.
-In the first frame, which houses the switchable pick & place robot, trays are either destacked, or naked products are pre-grouped.
-Three further F4 pick & place robots work in the second frame.
+In the first frame, which houses the switchable pick and place robot, trays are either destacked, or naked products are pre-grouped.
+Three further F4 pick and place robots work in the second frame.
 They gently grip the biscuits with their tools and either stack the naked products or place them into the trays.
 Filled trays or pre-grouped products are then packed into the flowpacks in Schubert’s Flowmodul.
 The integrated Flowmodul is equipped with the unique heat-sealing technology: First, the flowpack’s longitudinal seam is closed by means of ultrasonic sealing.
 A heat-sealing system with a flying cross-sealing unit is then used.
-This cross-sealing unit adapts to the variable speeds of the upstream pick & place robots in such a way that the sealing time always remains constant.
+This cross-sealing unit adapts to the variable speeds of the upstream pick and place robots in such a way that the sealing time always remains constant.

 Various format parts such as robot tools, magazines for the trays or forming shoulders can be changed very easily, quickly and safely by a single machine operator.
 The flow-wrapping machine automatically adjusts its parameters such as longitudinal sealing pressure or temperature for the individual formats.
 Automated format changes also facilitate the changeover to a new format.
 Therefore, the ‘chain flight’ changeover and the change of a film roll are largely carried out automatically.
 Thanks to its sealing technology and the format shoulders specially developed by Schubert, the new flow-wrapping machine is so flexible that it can also process sustainable films such as recyclable mono films or paper-based films.
 Currently, the manufacturer is packing its biscuits as stacks as well as cardboard trays or cardboard U-boards filled with biscuits in flowpacks.